tinchoz49/fastify-starter/README.md

 A robust and modern starter template for building high-performance web applications using Fastify, TypeScript, and Drizzle ORM.

+> Node.js version.
+If you are looking to use this template with Bun go to [Bun Starter](https://github.com/tinchoz49/fastify-starter/tree/bun)

 ## 🚀 Features

 - **[Fastify](https://www.fastify.io/)**: High-performance web framework for Node.js